songjiajia2018/dynamicst/README.md

 # DynamicST
+A silimar pipeline as SpaceRanger
-A silimar pipeline as 10× Visium to ensure a fair comparison of the lowly-expressed Olfr gene, wfs1, cpne4 and clql2 genes detection.
+The MOB datasets of Decoder-seq in Figure 3b and h were processed using the a similar pipeline as SpaceRanger to ensure a fair comparison of the gene detection sensitivity and the lowly-expressed Olfr gene detection.

 # Manual
 ## params